 The Third Change for Sales Effectiveness

 On surveys, salespeople say they want more one-to-one coaching, which leads us to the third change to improve sales effectiveness.
 Sales managers complain they are overwhelmed and cannot make time to coach their salespeople.
-However, coaching their team can help managers to get back their time because it can improve the sales team’s win rate, which makes the sales manager’s job easier.
+However, effective sales leadership can help managers to get back their time because it can improve the sales team’s win rate, which makes the sales manager’s job easier.

 Not every salesperson needs the same help to improve their results, so individual coaching can be targeted.
 Coaching allows you to help each salesperson explore new strategies that might improve their results in a safe environment.
 By leveling up each salesperson over time, you help them become more effective, making it easier for them to win.